 Q: What is Function as a Service (FaaS)?

 FaaS is the compute layer of a serverless architecture, which is AWS Lambda.
 In serverless applications, Lambda is typically used to connect services, transform data, and implement business logic.
-Most serverless application consist of more than Lambda, so FaaS is typically only one part of a serverless workload.
+Most serverless applications consist of more than Lambda, so FaaS is typically only one part of a serverless workload.

 Q: How does serverless lower costs?

-If you use on-premise servers or EC2 instances, you are likely not using 100% of the compute capacity at all times.
-Many customers only use 10-20% of the available capacity in their EC2 fleet at any point in time.
+If you use on-premises servers or EC2 instances, you are likely not using 100% of the compute capacity at all times.
+Many customers only use 10–20% of the available capacity in their EC2 fleet at any point in time.
 This average is also affected by high availability and Disaster Recovery requirements, which typically result in idle servers waiting for traffic from failovers.
 In the on-demand AWS Lambda compute model, you pay per request and by duration of time.
-Additionally, serverless architectures can lower the overall Total Cost of Ownership since many of the networking, security, and DevOps management tasks are included in the cost of the service.
+Additionally, serverless architectures can lower the overall Total Cost of Ownership (TCO) since many of the networking, security, and DevOps management tasks are included in the cost of the service.